tucats/ego/docs/SERVER.md

 ## Profile items <a name="profile"></a>
-The REST server can be easily controlled by persistent items in the current profile, which are set with the `ego configile set` command or via program operation using the `profile` package.
+The REST server can be easily controlled by persistent items in the current profile, which are set with the `ego config set` command or via program operation using the `profile` package.

 | item | description |